-Julie R. Gralow, MD
+Julie R. Gralow MD

-Dr. Gralow is executive officer for breast and lung cancer for the SWOG National Clinical Trials Network and co-founder and team physician of Team Survivor Northwest, an exercise and fitness program for women cancer survivors.
-She is also founder of the Women’s Empowerment Cancer Advocacy Network (WE CAN), a group dedicated to empowering women cancer patient advocates in low and middle income countries.
+Dr. Gralow was executive officer for breast and lung cancer for the SWOG National Clinical Trials Network and co-founder and team physician of Team Survivor Northwest, an exercise and fitness program for women cancer survivors.
+She is founder of the Women’s Empowerment Cancer Advocacy Network (WE CAN), a group dedicated to empowering women cancer patient advocates in low and middle income countries.

 Drs.
 Julie Gralow and Reshma Mahtani explain how people in treatment for breast cancer can balance the known threat of breast cancer against what was known about the potential threat of developing COVID-19 in the first few months of the pandemic.